-David was born (1990) and raised in Bloemfontein.
-He completed his BA in Fine Arts at the University of The Free State in 2012.
-He has since then been a full time artists and picture book illustrator.
-In 2015 he relocated to Cape Town, where he currently lives a free-lance lifestyle and regularly exhibits.
-He has exhibited at many galleries in South Africa and also in France during an art residency at Draw International in Caylus.
+David was born and raised in Bloemfontein.
+Having completed his BA in Fine Arts at the University of The Free State in 2012, he has since then been a full time artists and book illustrator.
+Now, living and working in Cape Town, his work has been exhibited at many galleries across South Africa and also France attributable to his art residency at Draw International in Caylus.

-Obviously there are themes, metaphors, symbols and concepts that recur throughout my work.
-An analogy can be made between this and the currents forming channels within the chaos of the sea: The travelling nomad, displacement, alienation, destruction and melancholia are examples of the currents tracing their way in the ocean of my mind.
+The themes, metaphors, symbols and concepts that recur throughout his work form channels within the chaos of the sea: The travelling nomad, displacement, alienation, destruction and melancholia are examples of the currents tracing their way in the ocean of my mind.
 Interspersed among these works are whimsical and often quite arbitrary references to literature that include, Franz Kafka, Nietzsche, Samuel Taylor Coleridge and T.S Elliot.
-I find equal amounts of inspiration in literature as I do in art history and I often employ a prominent (but also ambiguous) sense of narrative in my drawings.

 ‘Illustration in itself is not seen by many as forming part of the ‘Fine Arts’ family, but more as a bastard child spawned in a scandalous union between word and image.
 My pictures are my own restless bastard children’